Campusoft/knowledge_base/.net_core/architecture.md

   - To ensure maximum reliability, the Outbox / Inbox pattern is used.
 - Security
   - Authentication is implemented using JWT Token and Bearer scheme using IdentityServer.
-  - Authorization is achieved by implementing RBAC (Role Based Access Control) using Permissions.
+  - Authorization is achieved by implementing RBAC (Role Based Access Control) using Permissions
+- Varios
+  - Usa Autofac
 - All Architectural Decisions (AD) are documented in the Architecture Decision Log (ADL).
 https://github.com/kgrzybek/modular-monolith-with-ddd